 What about school?

 Children with head lice should carry on going to school.
 You need close head-to-head contact to pass lice on to others.
 Young children who play closely together may pass lice on.
-If your child has head lice, a common-sense approach is to tell the parents of their close friends to look out for lice in their children.

 Schools have a responsibility to give regular advice about head lice.
 School nurses no longer do regular nit combing.